Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 • Summary Statement: A summary statement from the faculty member, detailing professional and voluntary contributions to both Centenary College and to the larger academic and civic community, in the following categories:

-• Faculty Colleague Evaluations of teaching: Three letters of evaluation from at least three tenured faculty members - one from each division.
-At least one of these letters will come from a member of the Faculty Personnel Council who has visited the faculty member's classroom one or more times.
+3. Faculty Colleague Evaluations of teaching: Three letters of evaluation from at least three tenured faculty members - one from each division.
+At least one of these letters will come from a member of the Faculty Personnel Committee who has visited the faculty member's classroom one or more times.
 Unannounced visits are encouraged.
-These letters should be sent to the Faculty Personnel Council by way of the Provost's Office.
+These letters should be sent to the Faculty Personnel Committee by way of the Vice President for Academic Affairs and Provost's Office.

 G. FACULTY PERSONNEL COUNCIL REPORTING